 Remote work not only provides convenience but also brings forward potential online risks to companies and organizations.
 The end-to-end remote network ensures employees are able to connect back with the network in their office.
 Moreover, employees must know about the cybersecurity responsibilities and practices that should be used on any personal device, or companies need to provide devices with security functions accepted by companies to employees.
 That’s the fundamental aspects.

-The significance of cybersecurity awareness improvement isn’t limited within personal business.
-The internet runs everywhere around the globe so that chain reactions will probably damage single organization and public enterprises.
+The significance of cybersecurity awareness improvement isn’t limited to personal business.
+The internet runs everywhere around the globe so chain reactions will probably damage the single organization and public enterprises.

 Massive Application of IoT